Our School of Fencing

 community park with water features, to rest sore eyes after a day of fencing.

 Ample parking, free of charge is available in the parking lot, right outside the Arnold Rue main entrance.

-Besides the range of fencing classes in Stockton, we also teach beginner fencing classes in the Community Center in Riverbank and in
+Besides the range of fencing classes in Stockton, we also teach fencing classes within the Arts and Recreation programs in Tracy and within

 Started fencing in college as a graduate student, Zoran has a decade of competetive experience.
 Rated fencer, competed as senior and

 veteran fencer at competitions from The Bay Cup to Pacific Coast Championship and North American Cup.
 Zoran has trained with several

 extraordinary coaches, including Abdul Habek (former Morocco's Olympic Coach) and Paul Soter (former US Olympic Men's Epee coach, Athens 2004).

 Zoran is professional member of the US Fencing Association and a professional coach accredited by the US Fencing Coaches Association.

 Zoran holds Doctorate in Chemical and Fuels Engineering from the University of Utah, and post-doctoral studies at University of California,